jrlemieux/ssmtp-gmail/README.md

 * It creates a script that will trap all calls to sendmail (i.e. it will become the new sendmail).
 This script, in turn, will call the ssmtp program, but with hard-coding the email address that will receive the email.
 This script will also log -- if the debug flag has been defined as "1" -- (i) the command line parameters initially supplied to sendmail, (ii) and the actual email message body that will be piped into the ssmtp program.
 The log files are named /tmp/ssmtp-handler.sh-bob.log for messages sent by Bob, /tmp/ssmtp-handler.sh-alice.log for messages sent by Alice, etc.
 * The script sets all the appropriate ownership and permissions on files and folders involved.

+The installation script assumes that you have sudo access.

 Hopefull, this will be useful to someone else.
 It fully details all the elements required to make ssmtp work well under this limited use case.

 JL